cancerberoSgx/univac/README.md

  * erlang
  * dart2
  * kotlin
+ * Fortran77
+ * Smalltalk
  * java9 (very slow)
  * CLI
  * Basic Playground

 ## Language grammars notes

+### Smalltalk

+Grammar taken from official readline-smalltalk project: https://github.com/redline-smalltalk/redline-smalltalk

 ### Ruby

-Limited support. only expressions.
-Don't support OO features.

-These are some notes of the author of the Ruby grammar:

-`
+Is not Ruby, is Ruby-like.
+Doesn't support Object Oriented features.

+TODO: rename it or remove it.
+Notes from the author:

-Ruby-like language (Corundum) grammar written in ANTLR v4.
-Was developed just for fun to use with Parrot VM (basically it compiles into PIR - parrot intermediate representation)
+> Ruby-like language (Corundum) grammar written in ANTLR v4.
+Was developed just for fun to use with Parrot VM
+> (basically it compiles into PIR - parrot intermediate representation)
+>

-It has some specific stuff like inline pir and for loop :) And won't ever have OOP features, sorry.
+> It has some specific stuff like inline pir and for loop :) And won't ever have OOP features, sorry.
-`

 ### Java9

+It's very very slow, just use the java one. notes form the author:

 > A Java 8 grammar for ANTLR 4 derived from the Java Language Specification chapter 19.
+>

-> NOTE: This grammar results in a generated parser that is much slower than the Java 7 grammar in the grammars-v4/java directory.
+> NOTE: This grammar results in a generated parser that is much slower than the Java 7 grammar in the
+> grammars-v4/java directory.
 This one is, however, extremely close to the spec.